 Student requests for accommodations are reviewed on a case-by-case basis.
-The Office of Disability Services may request information be submitted before completing its review of a request for accommodations.
-The professional certifying a student's disability is welcome to contact the Office of Disability Services with general questions about what should be included.
+The Office of Accessibility Services may request information be submitted before completing its review of a request for accommodations.
+The professional certifying a student's disability is welcome to contact the Office of Accessibility Services with general questions about what should be included.

-Application Review for Disability Services and Accommodations
+Application Review for Accessibility Services and Accommodations

-The Office of Disability Services will review your documentation and identify reasonable accommodations that Holy Family University can provide to you.
+The Office of Accessibility Services will review your documentation and identify reasonable accommodations that Holy Family University can provide to you.
 Plans will be emailed directly to the student and it is their responsibility to forward the letter to their instructor or to those who will be responsible for fulfillment of the accommodations.
 If an instructor changes or if an additional faculty member will be responsible for the fulfillment of your accommodation, it will be up to the student to forward the current semester accommodation letter/email to them.
-Accommodations plans do not state your disability.
+Accommodation plans do not state your disability.
 We encourage you to maintain regular contact with your professors to discuss your accommodations as needed.
-The Office of Disability Services can also help if there is a question or concern about the accommodations that needs to be resolved.
+The Office of Accessibility Services can also help if there is a question or concern about the accommodations that needs to be resolved.

-Currently enrolled students on file with the Office of Disability Services must request accommodations each academic year; accommodations are not automatically transferred to the following academic year without a new letter from the Office of Disability Services.
-Students who plan to request new accommodations or anticipate registering for a field placement, practicum, internship, student teaching, or clinical nursing experience should contact the Office of Disability Services immediately to discuss potential changes in accommodation needs.
+Currently enrolled students on file with the Office of Accessibility Services do not need to request accommodations each academic year; accommodations are automatically transferred to the following academic year with a new letter from the Office of Accessibility Services sent each August.
+Students who wish to update their current accommodation plan or anticipate registering for a field placement, practicum, internship, student teaching, or clinical nursing experience should contact the Office of Accessibility Services immediately to discuss potential changes in accommodation needs.

-Approval for accommodations and any changes to existing accommodations can only be authorized through the Office of Disability Services.
-Students may not receive accommodations within the classroom, dining services, in residence halls, or at University-supported placement/training sites without first contacting the Office of Disability Services by emailing disabilityservices@holyfamily.edu or calling 267-341-3231.
+Approval for accommodations and any changes to existing accommodations can only be authorized through the Office of Accessibility Services.
+Students may not receive accommodations within the classroom, dining services, in residence halls, or at University-supported placement/training sites without first contacting the Office of Accessibility Services by emailing accessibilityservices@holyfamily.edu or calling 267-341-3388.